arvindshmicrosoft/MicrosoftAcademicGraph/README.md

 # Working with the Microsoft Academic Graph (MAG)
-This sample code shows how to import and work with the <a href="https://www.openacademic.ai/oag/" target="_blank">Open Academic Graph snapshot</a> of the Microsoft Academic Graph using various data platforms - SQL Server, Apache Spark etc.
+This sample code shows how to import and work with the <a href="https://www.openacademic.ai/oag/" target="_blank">Open Academic Graph snapshot</a> of the Microsoft Academic Graph using various data platforms - SQL Server / Azure SQL DB, Azure Cosmos DB, Apache Spark etc. For now, the repo only contains scripts for SQL Server / Azure SQL DB.

-# Setup with SQL Server 2017
+# Setup with SQL Server 2017 / Azure SQL DB
-We recommend using the provided Microsoft Azure deployment template to conveniently deploy the configuration used for loading and testing the Microsoft Academic Graph.
-To do this, you must have Azure PowerShell installed and then run the following commands:

-    CD <folder where you cloned this repo>
-    New-AzureRmResourceGroup -Name "MAG"
-    New-AzureRmResourceGroupDeployment -ResourceGroupName "mag" -TemplateFile template.json

-The above command will prompt you for the location where you want to deploy and administrator credentials to use for the new VMs.
-The command typically takes around 5 minutes to complete.
+You need a client VM to run the custom bulk import tool.
+This VM can ideally be matched in terms of # of CPUs to the VM running SQL / to the Azure SQL DB database size.

+## Create the database
+If you choose to use a SQL Server instance, start by running the code in 0_CreateDB.sql.
+Ideally you need a large VM (I tested with 32-vCPU VMs in Azure) but if you do choose to use smaller VM sizes, the number of data files, the number of threads in the custom importer tool etc. need to be adjusted accordingly.
+The code is generally very parallelizable, so tweak these parameters according to the hardware at your disposal.

+If you choose to run against Azure SQL DB, you can just create a database.
+Skip running the 0_CreateDB.sql file.

+## Create tables and procedures
+Next, create the tables and objects by running scripts in 1_CreateGraphTables.sql and 2_ConvertToGraph.sql.
+If you are in Azure SQL DB, please skip the "USE [OpenAcademicGraph]" lines.

+## Run the custom bulk import tool
+On the client VM, download and extract the OAG v1 files from https://www.openacademic.ai/oag/.
+There's a helper PowerShell script to do this in the repo (download_client.ps1).

 # References
 * Jie Tang, Jing Zhang, Limin Yao, Juanzi Li, Li Zhang, and Zhong Su.
 ArnetMiner: Extraction and Mining of Academic Social Networks.
 In Proceedings of the Fourteenth ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (SIGKDD’2008). pp.990-998.